serge-sans-paille/pythran-stories/content/2018-11-28-prototype-to-fast-c++.rst

     clean:
             rm -f time_scaling.cpp main

-Note that you can use pythran-config --cflags --libs to find out what include paths are needed in your case.
+Note that you can use ``pythran-config --cflags --libs`` to find out what include paths are needed in your case.
 Also note that since I'm not making any call to functions that need blas (linear algebra functions) I do not need to link with the blas libraries so I've omitted it from my makefile.
-With this makefile, all you need to do is make main, and Pythran will first be run to create time_scaling.cpp then c++ will be called to compile main.cpp into main.
-I'm using the -march=native flag for maximum efficiency of the executable.
+With this makefile, all you need to do is make main, and Pythran will first be run to create ``time_scaling.cpp`` then c++ will be called to compile ``main.cpp`` into ``main``.
+I'm using the ``-march=native`` flag for maximum efficiency of the executable.

 Now main is a completely free-standing executable that does not need any library, and is 100% independent from Python or Numpy.
 You can run it from the console.
 It's even faster than the Python/Pythran version: the program reports: